Sequential Joint Detection and Estimation: Optimum solution

 To show that $\cG(U)$ is decreasing, it suffices to show that its derivative is negative.
-Consider first values of $U$ for which the solution to \eqref{eq:lem3.1} satisfies $g(U)\leq0$.
+Let first $U$ be such that the solution to \eqref{eq:lem3.1} satisfies $g(U)\leq0$.
 In this case, as we mentioned, we have $-V_1(U)=V_2(U)=-\mu_x\kappa$ suggesting that $\cT(U)$ becomes the whole real line.
 Thus, substituting \eqref{eq:lem3.0} in \eqref{eq:lem3.mbifla1}, we can write

 and, therefore, $\cG(U)$ is strictly decreasing for all $U\geq0$ for which $g(U)\leq0$.

 Let now $U$ be such that the solution to \eqref{eq:lem3.1} satisfies $g(U)>0$.
 Substituting again \eqref{eq:lem3.0} in \eqref{eq:lem3.mbifla1} and changing variables $z=V/\sqrt{U}$ we have